 Big D’s BBQ Barn in Hemingway is open two days a week, serving BBQ with a vinegar-pepper base that locals (and those not so local) seem to love.

-If you stop by Big D’s BBQ Barn during the work week, it will not seem busy out front or in the dining room, but owner Kurt Davis and his staff certainly working hard in the back, getting everything prepped for customers that weekend.
+If you stop by Big D’s BBQ Barn during the workweek, it will not seem busy out front or in the dining room, but owner Kurt Davis and his staff certainly working hard in the back.
+They are working hard to get everything prepped for customers that weekend.

 Davis said Big D’s BBQ Barn preps as many as eight hogs each week so they have enough pulled pork, spare ribs, and skins for the weekend.

 “I grew up a mile down the road,” Davis said.
 In fact, Davis’ grandfather opened the restaurant in the early 1970s.